dotnet/docs-maui/docs/user-interface/controls/tableview.md

 # TableView

 The .NET Multi-platform App UI (.NET MAUI) `TableView` displays a table of scrollable items that can be grouped into sections.
-While `TableView` manages the appearance of the table, the appearance of each item is defined by a `Cell`.
-There are cell types defined to display combinations of text and images, but you can also define custom cells that display any content you want.
+While `TableView` manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes cell types defined to display combinations of text and images, and you can also define custom cells that display any content you want.

-A `TableView` is typically used for showing items where each row has a different appearance, such as presenting a table of settings.
+A `TableView` is typically used for displaying items where each row has a different appearance, such as presenting a table of settings.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 `TableView` defines the following properties:

-- `Intent`, of type `TableIntent`, defines the intent of the table.
+- `Intent`, of type `TableIntent`, defines the purpose of the table.
 - `HasUnevenRows`, of type `bool`, indicates whether items in the table can have rows of different heights.
 The default value of this property is `false`.
-- `Root`, of type `TableRoot`, defines the root of the table.
+- `Root`, of type `TableRoot`, defines the child of the `TableView`.
 - `RowHeight`, of type `int`, determines the height of each row when `HasUnevenRows` is `false`.

 The `HasUnevenRows` and `RowHeight` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.